 When you get right down to it, there is no reason not to start strength training.
 Performing these strength moves for runners will reduce overuse injuries, develop a more efficient body and improve your performance.
 Doing a combination of lower body, upper body, and core strength exercises promote a well-balanced physique that running alone cannot match.

 Find what works for you and keep at it.
 Much like how your mile time gradually improves, the more you strength train and build muscle, the more resilient your body becomes.
 You don’t have to burn hours in the gym to experience these benefits, either.
 Simply putting in a solid 20 or 30 minute program in a few times a week is enough to see progress.
 Plus, when you factor in time lost for injury recovery, you very well may find yourself running more, not less.

 Remember, strength training makes the body faster, more efficient and less susceptible to a painful injury.
-Supplementing your training regime with these top 10 strength exercises for runners will put you on the path to running your very best.
+Supplementing your training regime with these10 best strength exercises for runners will put you on the path to running your very best.